Ethan-C-Honzik/Bliss-Shader/README.md

+# Fork info
+this fork adds some additional compatibility for flood lighting with some mods like macaws furniture, fences, and bridges.
+As well as create craft's and additions, create (more compat than already existed), and create steam and rails

 # Bliss
 <img src="https://github.com/X0nk/Bliss-Shader/assets/122314734/873c788c-5a48-46c0-9fb5-eac57b4ffa27" width="100%" height="100%">
 I always loved chocapic's shaders, and how customizeable it was.
 But i wanted MORE.